jessearodriguez/LJ-Audio-dataset-generator/README.md

 Usage involves feeding in youtube video ids (ex: dQw4w9WgXcQ) for however many videos you want.
 Final output is a audio dataset that is transcribed in the .csv metadata file alongside accompanying audio clips related to the transcribed text

+For demonstration purposes, the sample video ids I used for the dataset generation can be found in the ids.txt file.